Bike and Motorcycle Routes in Lexington, Buena Vista and Rockbridge County, VA

-heels, baby, wheels.
+Wheels, baby, wheels.
 And maybe some big sturdy hooves.
-Exploring by bicycle, motorcycle and horseback is an immersive adventure in Rockbridge County.
+Exploring by bicycle, motorcycle, and horseback is an immersive adventure in Rockbridge County.
 Smooth byways and leafy trails climb the Blue Ridge Mountains, roll beside the Maury River, and loop through miles and miles of barn-studded countryside.

 Not up for climbing mountains?
-Then take your pick of creeks, hills and villages on several scenic loops connecting Lexington, Staunton, and Natural Bridge.
+Then take your pick of creeks, hills, and villages on several scenic loops connecting Lexington, Staunton, and Natural Bridge.
 The quickest route between the three communities is Route 11.
-Once known as the Great Valley Road, this lush thoroughfare carried German and Scots-Irish settlers through the Shenandoah Valley in the 1700s.
-Today, roadside distractions include Hull's Drive-In, Devils Backbone Brewery, the Virginia Safari Park and the limestone arch at Natural Bridge.
+Once known as the Great Wagon Road, this lush thoroughfare carried German and Scots-Irish settlers through the Shenandoah Valley in the 1700s.
+Today, roadside distractions include Hull's Drive-In, Devils Backbone Brewery, Great Valley Farm Brewery & Winery, the Virginia Safari Park, and the limestone arch at Natural Bridge.

-Motorcycle riders, are you ready to rock-and-roll?
-The 90-mile Sport Tour Loop charges from Buena Vista into the Blue Ridge, following a wickedly curvy route that swings past the trail head to the ever-dropping Crabtree Falls.
-To return to Buena Vista, choose your own adventure: follow Route 11 into historic Lexington, glide past natural beauty on the Blue Ridge Parkway or ride a lonely road beside the South River, a fly fisher's delight.
+Bikers, are you ready?
+The 90-mile Sport Tour Loop charges from Buena Vista into the Blue Ridge, following a wickedly curvy route that swings past the trailhead to beautiful Crabtree Falls.
+To return to Buena Vista, choose your own adventure: follow Route 11 into historic Lexington, glide past natural beauty on the Blue Ridge Parkway or ride a lonely road beside the South River, a fly fisher's favorite.

-Sixty-five miles of horseback riding trails lure equestrians to Rockbridge County.
-Three of them – Balcony Falls, Sulphur Springs, and Piney Ridge – unfurl through the Jefferson and George Washington National Forests near Natural Bridge.
-The Balcony Falls Trail climbs to a lofty view of Glasgow and the James River.
+Equestrians can ride more than 65 miles of trails in Rockbridge County.
+Three of them – Balcony Falls, Sulphur Springs, and Piney Ridge – explore the Jefferson and George Washington National Forests near Natural Bridge.
+The Balcony Falls Trail climbs to a bird's-eye view of Glasgow and the James River.
 For information about equestrian trails, visit the George Washington & Jefferson National Forests website.